 On one side, Paine advised that the only role of government was in punishing wickedness.
 So, he saw the role of government more in preventing the negative than in promoting the positive.
 He stated this in no uncertain terms.

 On the other side, Paine perceived that all of civilization was built on certain core issues of wickedness which meant such wickedness was immense and pervasive.
-So, he saw the necessity of a strong, centralized government to counteract the strong, centralized private power that had come to form in the colonies from the lack of a strong, centralized government (for, in the early centuries of the British colonies, the British government had a hands-off approach).
+So, he saw the necessity of a government strong enough and centralized enough to counteract the strong, centralized private power that had come to form in the colonies from the lack of a strong, centralized government (for, in the early centuries of the British colonies, the British government had a hands-off approach).

 It was Paine who first spoke of America in terms of being a united people.
 And it was Paine who most strongly spoke of economic and political inequality which led him to be the first American to describe in detail an early version of social security.
 Paine was a radical democrat, not an anarchist or a libertarian (his having placed fairness as being the necessary foundation for liberty).
 Paine believed in putting the power in the hands of the people, rather than in the hands of an elite.
 He believed a democratic government was the only way to accomplish this.